linera-io/linera-protocol/examples/fungible/README.md

 ```

 A new test network is now running and the environment variables `LINERA_WALLET` and
-`LINERA_STORAGE` are now be defined for the duration of the shell session.
+`LINERA_STORAGE` are now defined for the duration of the shell session.
 We used the
 test-only CLI option `--testing-prng-seed` to make keys deterministic and simplify our
 presentation.